Determinantal point process models and statistical inference : Extended version: Stationary models

 \section{Stationary models}

 To the best of our knowledge, parametric families of DPP models have yet not been studied in the literature from a statistical perspective.
-In the sequel we focus on the stationary case of DPPs, discuss isotropy (Section~\ref{sec:isotropyetc}), give a simple condition for the existence of a stationary DPP (Section~\ref{sec:approx1}), construct various classes of parametric models (Sections~\ref{sec:examples}-\ref{sec:spectral}), and study to which extend these are models for repulsiveness (Section~\ref{sec:quantify}).
+In the sequel we focus on the stationary case of DPPs, discuss isotropy (Section~\ref{sec:isotropyetc}), give a simple condition for the existence of a stationary DPP (Section~\ref{sec:approx1}), construct various classes of parametric models (Sections~\ref{sec:examples}-\ref{sec:spectral}).
+Inhomogeneous models of DPPs are discussed in Section~\ref{sec:inhom}.